-2. Measures of a competence
+2 Measures of a competence

 Job seekers need to have knowledge not only about the demand for workers with their educational qualifications, but about the demand for the skills and competences they currently have or might need to acquire.
 Since the work of McClelland (1973), competence has been the main trait used in the literature to describe a worker's performance.
 According to Boyatzis (1982), competence is 'an underlying characteristic of a person which results in effective and/or superior performance in a job.'
-In the economic literature, the term 'skill' is commonly used in a broad sense to encompass all competences, and even an individual's personal characteristics, like his or her field(s) of education (qualifications) or experience (see, e.g., Hershbein and Kahn 2017).
+In the economic literature, the term 'skill' is commonly used in a broad sense to encompass all competences, and even an individual's personal characteristics, like his or her field(s) of education (qualifications) or experience (see, e.g., Hershbein and Kahn 2018).
 We use the term 'competence' as defined by McClelland.
 This meaning differentiates between an individual's competences and personal characteristics, most notably his or her educational qualifications and occupational skills.
 In the literature, the terms 'skill' and 'competence' are sometimes used interchangeably.
 We refer to such instances.

 Most of the literature has focused on establishing competence models in a specific sector, organisation, or job.
 The competence model refers to a set of competences a worker needs to perform his or her job correctly.
 However, only a few general classifications of competences exist.
 According to the so-called KSAO concept, competence includes knowledge, skills (in the narrow meaning), abilities, and other characteristics (such as attitudes).
 Mitrani et al. (1992) define competence as a set of traits, self-concepts, motives, values, knowledge, attitudes, and behavioural and cognitive skills.
 Shippmann et al. (2000) emphasise that a 'worker's competence' must be reliably measured to assess job performance.
 Armstrong (2012) argue that 'competency' should be distinguished from 'competence': i.e., that 'competency' is connected to personal or 'soft' skills (a behavioural area), while 'competence' is connected to 'hard' skills (a functional area).
-However, Winterton et al. (2006) find that these two terms are used inconsistently.
-To address this problem, they propose using just one term, 'competence,' and present a two-dimensional typology of competence that covers both these meanings (Figure 1).
-We will use this typology and the term 'competence.'
+However, Winterton et al. (2006) find that these two terms are used

+Conceptual

+Cognitive competence

-Conceptual Cognitive Meta
+Meta competence

+Operational

-Operational Functional Social
+Functional competence

+Competence

+Occupational

-Occupational Personal
+Personal